Intermediate20 min readIndustrial Manufacturing

 Mitsubishi Communications Example for Motor Control

 Complete working example demonstrating Communications implementation for Motor Control using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 // Mitsubishi GX Works2/GX Works3 - Motor Control Control